-We are delighted to announce a new workgroup that will begin convening this fall.
 The newly emerging field of "medical humanities" offers opportunities for scholars in the humanities and humanities-oriented social sciences to be in dialogue with physicians and scholars in medicine and healthcare delivery science.
-The group will meet to discuss a series of topics of relevance to both the humanities and to the study and practice of medicine, including such questions as:
+The group meets to discuss a series of topics of relevance to both the humanities and to the study and practice of medicine, including such questions as:

 - In what ways can we understand the experience of aging using the lenses of both medicine and the humanities?
 How do these lenses help us in the consideration of individuals' capacities to make decisions in the setting of illness?